six-two/mkdocs-placeholder-plugin/README.md

     ```
 2. Update the changelog in this README file.
 3. Update version number in `./setup.cfg` and `typescript/src/api.ts`.
+4. Run `./build.sh` to compile the latest JavaScript code and test that it works. **`python -m build` will only build the latest Python code,** and incompatibilities between Python and JS code can break the release.
 4. Disable `debug_javascript` in `placeholder-plugin.yaml`.
 5. Build and update package.
 6. Create a commit for the release (`Version 0.X.Y`) and push it.